 He is an international leader in the biomedical study of a group of small molecules of gas known as gasotransmitters, a category which includes nitric oxide, carbon monoxide, and hydrogen sulfide (H2S).
 His research has been supported by CIHR, NSERC, SSHRC, and the Heart and Stroke Foundation of Canada, and over the course of his career he has received more than $13 million in research funding.
 He has published 300 peer-reviewed papers and edited three books.
 His publications on H2S biology and medicine have received the highest total citations in this field in the world.
 He is also one of World’s Top 2% Scientists for career impact (out of a total of eight million scientists).
 He has been invited to give more than 170 lectures and keynotes around the world.
 He has trained more than 125 graduate students, post-doctoral fellows, visiting scientists, and other research personnel.

 Associate Dean, Faculty

 Gerald Audette is a full professor in the Department of Chemistry.
 His research interests, funded by NSERC and CFI, focus on protein crystallography, bionanotechnology, and structural biochemistry.
 In particular, his research explores the correlation between protein structure and biological activity of proteins involved in lateral DNA transfer and bacterial evolution.
 He is currently the Canadian Representative on Council for the American Crystallographic Association and is a member of the Canadian National Committee for Crystallography.
 Within the Department of Chemistry, he has served as both undergraduate and graduate program director, as well as acting director of the Centre for Research on Biomolecular Interactions.
 He is also a member of the University Tribunal.
-Professor Audette is the co-editor multiple books, including volumes 1–4 of the Jenny Stanford Series on Nanomedicine, and is a subject editor of structural chemistry and crystallography for the journal FACETS.
+Professor Audette is the co-editor of multiple books, including volumes 1–4 of the Jenny Stanford Series on Nanomedicine, and is a subject editor of structural chemistry and crystallography for the journal FACETS.